Odditties (Kate & Anna McGarrigle album)

-ODDiTTiES is a compilation album released by Querbeservice in late 2010.
+Odditties (stylised as ODDiTTiES) is a compilation album released by Querbeservice in late 2010.
 It features unreleased versions of songs that Kate & Anna McGarrigle had recorded on analogue tapes for various projects between 1973 and 1990.

 It was first released in Canada on December 7, 2010, and in the UK and Europe on April 11, 2011.

 Recording

 The album includes the sisters' renditions of four songs written by Stephen Foster, two songs by Wade Hemsworth, one song by The Balfa Brothers, one traditional French song, one song that Kate McGarrigle wrote for her daughter Martha Wainwright, and three songs that Anna McGarrigle co-wrote with Chaim Tannenbaum, Audrey Bean and Carol Holland, respectively.